Starting at the castle, passing the Black Rabbit pub and wetlands, ends at a tea room and return by train.

 A short cliff top walk with stunning views of the Atlantic, Longships Lighthouse and a rusty ship wreck.

-Features the oldest church in the New Forest, Roydon Woods Nature Reserve, tea room, farmland and return by train.
+Take in the oldest church in the forest, Roydon Woods Nature Reserve, tea room, farmland and return by train.

 Part 5 of 32 miles along the remaining 18th century towpath to the River Wey.